muratk3n/thirdwave/en/README.md

 ---

-Gold is deemed as "safe haven" during downturns (as in finance/liquidity sense, not in currency, end-of-the-world scare) , it is prefered during such times.
+Gold is deemed as "safe haven" during downturns (as in finance/liquidity and part macro sense, not in currency, end-of-the-world scare sense), it is prefered during such times.

 Once possibility of growth appears, rates go up, gold goes down.

-Will some pundits who constantly "stan gold" (and bitcoin) in that currency alternative sense update their view of the world now?
+Will some pundits who constantly "stan gold" (and bitcoin) in that currency alternative way update their view of the world now?

 ---